luciangreen/Text-to-Breasonings/README.md

 * Daily Regimen (<a href="README-Daily-Regimen.md">Read Me</a>) has merged with Text to Breasonings.

+# Breason Chunks

+* Breason out large files in chunks.

+* For faster, parallel breasoning: `brew install parallel`.

+* `cd ~/Dropbox/GitHub/Text-to-Breasonings`
+* If the file was copied from ChatGPT, GitHub, downloaded, or synced via iCloud/Dropbox, macOS can silently mark it as “unsafe to execute.”, so run the following: `xattr -dr com.apple.quarantine breason_chunks.sh`
+* `chmod +x breason_chunks.sh`

+* Run it: `./breason_chunks.sh file.txt`

 # Versioning

 We will use SemVer for versioning.